 The Wells Fargo Platinum Visa® Credit Card credit card is a low introductory APR card with no annual fee.
 Its signature benefit is a long (18-month) 0% APR introductory period for purchases and balance transfers alike (then variable regular APR applies, currently 16.49% to 24.49% variable).
 Because its ongoing APR falls within a wide range, so its usefulness as an everyday spending credit card is largely dependent on cardholders’ creditworthiness.

 If you’re looking for a card that lets you fund a large purchase without immediately accruing interest, or limits the costs associated with transferring a high-interest balance from an existing account, Wells Fargo Platinum deserves your attention.

 Introductory APR Promotion

 Wells Fargo Platinum Visa comes with a 18-month 0% APR promotion on purchases and balance transfers.
 The balance transfer rate applies to transfers made within 120 days of account opening.
-After the end of the introductory period, the variable APR is 13.74% to 27.24%, depending on creditworthiness and prevailing rates.
+After the end of the introductory period, variable regular APR applies (currently 16.49% to 24.49% variable), depending on creditworthiness and prevailing rates.

 Cell Phone Protection

 This benefit, underwritten by Visa, reimburses cardholders for cell phone damage or theft.
 To qualify, you must pay your cell phone bill in full with your Wells Fargo Platinum Visa card.
 The benefit is subject to a $25 deductible per claim, a $600 per occurrence limit, and a 2-claim-per-year limit.
 Importantly, the benefit does not cover lost cell phones – phones must be stolen (with an accompanying police report) or damaged while remaining in the owner’s possession.

 Overdraft Protection for Wells Fargo Deposit Account Holders